-Overlooked by the high summits of the Dent Parrachée, the Grand Roc Noir, and the Pointe de Ronce, it is a quiet resort but with many restaurants and bars, a variety of shops and supermarkets and 2 cinemas to keep everyone happy.
+Val Cenis is overlooked by the high summits of the Dent Parrachée, the Grand Roc Noir, and the Pointe de Ronce.
+It is a fairly quiet resort but has the choice of many restaurants and bars plus a variety of shops.

 Although Savoie is best known by cyclists for its prestigious high mountain passes and its long and acrobatic mountain bike descents, there are also quiet little roads in the valleys, middle mountain paths, undulating vineyards, lakeside scenery and especially breathtaking alpine panoramas, to be discovered by bike, by foot, or on horseback, with mountain guides to show the way - for beginners and experts alike.